-AFS Supervisor: Denise Johnson Main Phone Line: 231-534-7124 Email: Denise.Johnson@gtb-nsn.gov
+AFS Supervisor: Denise Johnson Main Phone Line: 231-534-7124 Email: AFS@gtb-nsn.gov

-Build a healthy community and strengthen our families by providing comprehensive strength-based and culturally appropriate services that promote healthy lifestyles and self-sufficiency in prevention and intervention services.
+Anishnaabek Family Services (AFS) Mission is to build a healthy community and strengthen our families by providing comprehensive strength-based and culturally appropriate services that promote healthy lifestyles and self-sufficiency in prevention and intervention services.
 Develop family programing for the community that creates awareness about the services available to prevent child abuse and neglect.